For this year’s CAD competition, the sky’s the limit.

 “The main issue of course was to assembly these different parts.
 A very complex work.
 It means also very intensive communication.
 But we succeeded.”

 This year's (shiny) Onshape Design Competition Championship belt.

 Congratulations to this year’s winners!

-The Design Competition isn’t the only big news coming from Onshape Live ‘22.
+The CAD competition isn’t the only big news coming from Onshape Live ‘22.
 Don’t worry!
 If you were unable to catch the live event, you can still register today for free and access on-demand content.